 2. Pack properly

 Using the right box is just the first step of packing for your move, you also have to consider what item goes where.
 You wouldn’t want to put heavy books in a box with fragile items such as glass cups or porcelain ornaments.
-Put heavier items like books st the bottom of boxes and try to keep similar items together.
+Put heavier items like books at the bottom of boxes and try to keep similar items together.

 3. Use space wisely

 You shouldn’t leave empty spaces in boxes, fill in empty spaces with packing paper, towels or some sort of padding.
 Not leaving room for your items to shift around during transit reduces the risk of incurring damages during your move.
+It’s important to pack your items with like items and to use up as much space as you can without making the boxes too heavy.
+If you ever played Tetris you should be a pro at packing boxes.

 4. Label your boxes

 We suggest using labels so you can keep track of what items are in what box.
 Not only will it help you stay organized but it will make unpacking much easier.
+Here is how the pros would do it:

 5. Tape boxes properly

 There is a big difference between using scotch tape and packing tape.
 Packing tape is stronger than scotch tape and it generally lasts longer be sure to use packing tape on the seams, bottoms, and edges of your boxes.
+Also, feel free to be generous with the tape when you are sealing your boxes so that critters have a hard time crawling in.